-Imagine gliding along the surface of a bay in the presence of icebergs and glaciers!
+Imagine gliding along the surface of a bay in the presence of icebergs and glaciers.
 Our sea-kayaking adventures are the best way to feel at one with the sea.
 Taken in small groups of 10-16 people, multiple times per voyage, sea-kayaking adventures are only done during calm weather conditions.
 Although kayaking is open to all levels of experience, it is essential that participants have some prior experience, including the ability to do a wet exit.
 Beginners interested in kayaking should first undertake an introductory kayaking course.
-Regardless of your level of experience, it is advisable to have some recent practise before commencing your voyage so that you are comfortable while kayaking.
+Regardless of your level of experience, it is advisable to have some recent practice before commencing your voyage so that you are comfortable while kayaking.

 Optional Extra - Camping

-Optional Extra - Snowshoeing
+Included Option - Snowshoeing

 A novel way to experience the beauty of the polar landscape, and discover remote alcoves and hidden valleys.
-The rewards of walking atop the snow are well worth the effort, as we’ll be able to visit new places that may be inaccessible on foot.
+The rewards of walking atop the snow are well worth the effort, as we're able to visit new places that may be inaccessible on foot.
 This traditional means of transport across the snow comes from the indigenous people of North America.
 While you can appreciate a connection with the past, the snowshoes we use today are much lighter and more forgiving than the old wood-weave snowshoes used during the days of the North American fur trade.

-More information about your Adventure Options, including physical requirements and cost of each option is available by contacting Peregrine.
+More information about your Adventure Options, including the physical requirements and cost of each option is available by contacting Peregrine.
 Please note that not every option is available on every departure.

 Possible Landings and Wildlife Sightings - Falkland Islands